Bebe Rexha Shows Off Midriff In Fierce Animal Print

-Bebe Rexha loves a fashion moment and one her latest Instagram uploads haven’t gone unnoticed.
+Bebe Rexha loves a fashion moment, and her latest Instagram uploads haven’t gone unnoticed.

 The “I’m A Mess” hitmaker shared a photo of her rocking a leopard print T-shirt while owning black flame sunglasses and a pair of black jeans.
-Rexha has her hands placed on her short blonde hair while striking a fierce pose.
-A little midriff is showing as she confidently owns herself in the moment.
+Rexha has her hands placed on her short blond hair while striking a fierce pose.
+A little midriff is showing, as she confidently owns herself in the moment.

 She located the image in Los Angeles, California, where she also passed her driving test a couple of days ago.
 The “Sweet Beginnings” songstress uploaded a photo of her holding her certificate and asked her followers what car she should purchase, which The Inquisitr reported.